 As part of an experimental program to test the robustness of various ceramic coatings, impact tests were carried out at TNO Structural Dynamics Laboratory in Delft, The Netherlands.
-Each pad was subjected 500 times to impacts of 2.5 MN, or the equivalent of 250 tons.
+Each pad was subjected 500 times to impacts of 2.5 MN, or the equivalent of 250 tonnes.
 Photo: TNO

 In ITER, 440 blanket modules—consisting each of a first wall panel and a heavy shield block—will be bolted to the vacuum vessel wall.
 A number of customizable components such as bolt housings and key pads will be machined prior to assembly to achieve rigorous alignment tolerances for each module.